Getting Started

 We recommend using python virtual environments for all users!

-That should return a menu of some possible commands, among them, discover
+That should return a menu of some possible commands, among them, discover, source and util.

 Each of these is itself the key to a submenu of further commands.
 Let’s try looking